Honey Lemonade: Classic Recipe Plus 6 Refreshing Twists

 Pro Tip

-For parties, set out a "build your own" station with the base honey lemonade plus bowls of fresh strawberries, mint, ginger slices, and lavender honey so guests can customize their glass.
+For summer parties, set out a "build your own" station with the base clover honey lemonade plus bowls of fresh strawberries, mint, ginger slices, and small dishes of lavender honey or orange blossom honey so guests can customize their glass with different honey variety flavors.

 Nutrition Comparison: Honey Lemonade vs Sugar Lemonade